MattPereira/streamogator/README.md

 yarn start
 ```

-### Other Ideas
+### Roadmap Ideas

+- Click on a table row to see full details for transaction or builder in a modal pop up or details page
+- Sort withdrawals by gas used
+- Sort builders by total gas spent
 - Show amount of ETH in each contract
-- Rank withdrawals by gas cost and total gas spent for each builder
-- Click on a row to get the full details for transaction or builder in a modal pop up